luke-elson/luke-elson.github.io/index.md

 # Teaching

-At the undergraduate level, I mostly teach first- and second-year moral philosophy, and a third-year module in mediaeval philosophy.
+I mostly teach first- and second-year moral philosophy, and a third-year module in mediaeval philosophy.
 I have also in the past taught more advanced ethics, epistemology, and logic, and every year I supervise undergraduate dissertations and mini-dissertations on topics across philosophy.